ceph/ceph/doc/dev/mds_internals/data-structures.rst

   to any CInode).
 A CInode may be linked by multiple CDentries.

 *CDir*
-  CDir only exists for directory inode, it's used to link CDentries under the directory.
+  CDir only exists for directory inode, it is used to link CDentries under the directory.
 A CInode can have multiple CDir when the directory is fragmented.

 These data structures are linked together as::